vqv/fps/README.md

 1. This package is currently under development and has not been thoroughly tested.
 2. The documentation is under development and minimal.
-3. The package does not build under Windows.
+3. The author has only built the package on Mac OS X 10.9.